twoBirds/twobirds/README.md

 * [Tech demo](http://demo.two-birds.ch/) Desktop only.
 Code is included in this repo.
 * [API documentation](doc/README.md) only this so far, but it will get you going.

+Comparision: twoBirds can be compared to both twitters Flight and googles et.al.
+Web Components.
+Like Flight it is Javascript centric, as opposed to web components.
+Unlike both of these it allows for complete separation of code and design.
+It makes nesting of loose coupled objects into complex structures much easier than both of the above.

 ## Examples

 ### tb Objects